flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 default:other::r-
 ```

+ACLs with only the three base entries `user::`, `group::` and `other::` are called minimal ACL.
+ACLs containing named entries are called extended ACLs.

 ### Understanding Masks and effective rights

 After looking at hte output, lets address ptorbally the most ocnfusing thigs about Access Controll Lists: Masks and efekctive rights.